These procedures govern registration and student records

 OAR 581-41-460 authorizes Southwestern Oregon Community College to ask you to provide your social security number.
 The College will use your number for reporting, research, and record keeping.
-Your number will also be provided by the College to the Oregon Community College Unified Reporting System (OCCURS).
+Your number will also be provided by the College to the Data for Analysis (D4A) Oregon colleges reporting system.
 All students are assigned a student identification number separate from their social security number.
-OCCURS is a group made up of all community colleges in Oregon, the State's Department of Community Colleges and Workforce Development and the Oregon Community College Association.
-OCCURS gathers information about students and programs to meet State and Federal reporting requirements.
+D4A is a reporting system designed for secondary and postsecondary educational institutions to report data required by the Oregon Higher Education Coordinating Commission (HECC).
+The system stores information about students and programs to meet State and Federal reporting requirements.
 It also helps colleges plan, research and develop programs.
 This information helps the colleges to support the progress of students and their success in the workplace and other education programs.

 - State and private universities, colleges, and vocational schools to find out how many community college students further their education and also to find out whether community college courses are a good basis for further education.